 in downside risks that could potentially exacerbate development challenges in many parts of the world,

 according to the World Economic Situation and Prospects 2019.

 |PERIOD 6: "A tough quarter see 'TEAM 6' hold onto top spot"|

 After the impressive growth figures posted in period 5, not unexpectedly period 6 proved to be a much tougher quarter, with every team posting negative grwoth figures.
 This was largely driven by the companies being unable to win as much work as they had previously, with the corresponding reduction in forward workload and margin KPIs, and some labour scheduling problems completing jobs efficiently.

-At the top of the table there was no change in the leading places with "TEAM 6" holding onto top spot with 1,220 pts despite a 5% decline.
-The chasing pack were not able to take advantage, although "Upstream" did manage to narrow the gap to just 23 points, but "INNOBUILD" in 3rd slipped further back.
+At the top of the table there was no change in the leading two places with "TEAM 6" holding onto top spot with 1,220 pts despite a 5% decline, and "Upstream" narrowing the gap to just 23 points in 2nd.
+However, in 3rd are now "CKCT" after climbing 2 places after being the only team to post positive growth with a 2% improvement.
 At the wrong end of the table the "CAT-TEAM" suffered a 19% fall, leaving shareholders reeling, and their management team wil need to work hard in period 7 to put the company's fortunes back on an even keel.

 Business is often a roller coaster ride, learning from both successes and failures, and every management team will be looking closely at the decisions made in period 6 to make effective ones in the next round.